ascoderu/lokole/README.rst

-There are OpenAPI specifications that document the functionality of the application and provide references to the entry points into the code (look for "some-api-name-spec.yaml" files in the repository).
+There are OpenAPI specifications that document the functionality of the application and provide references to the entry points into the code (look for the yaml files in the swagger directory).
 The various APIs can also be easily called via the testing console that is available by adding /ui to the end of the API's URL.
 Sample workflows are shown below.